njs1347/SeniorFrontEndDevChallenge/README.md

 # SeniorFrontEndDevChallenge
 Code Challenge for Thesis

 This is the recreation of the design given into a HTML web page.
-I matched thr look of it as close as possible.
+I matched the look of it as close as possible.

 Extra credit: